mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 Let's see.

-# 5. Case Study: How one data scientist saved his company $5M per year
+# 5. Case Study 2: How one data scientist saved his company $5M per year